mengshuaiyang/DesignPatterns/singleton-pattern.md

 }
 ```

-×¢Òâ,ÔÚÉÏÃæµÄ´úÂëÖĞgetInstance·½·¨¿ÉÒÔÈ·±£Ö»ÓĞ´´½¨ÀàµÄÒ»¸öÊµÀı¡£¹¹Ôìº¯Êı²»Ó¦¸Ã´ÓÍâ²¿ÀàµÄ·ÃÎÊ,ÒÔÈ·±£ÊµÀı»¯ÀàµÄÎ¨Ò»·½·¨Ö»ÓĞÍ¨¹ıgetInstance·½·¨¡£
+æ³¨æ„,åœ¨ä¸Šé¢çš„ä»£ç ä¸­getInstanceæ–¹æ³•å¯ä»¥ç¡®ä¿åªæœ‰åˆ›å»ºç±»çš„ä¸€ä¸ªå®ä¾‹ã€‚æ„é€ å‡½æ•°ä¸åº”è¯¥ä»å¤–éƒ¨ç±»çš„è®¿é—®,ä»¥ç¡®ä¿å®ä¾‹åŒ–ç±»çš„å”¯ä¸€æ–¹æ³•åªæœ‰é€šè¿‡getInstanceæ–¹æ³•ã€‚
-[^_^]:You can notice in the above code that getInstance method ensures that only one instance of the class is created.
+[^_^]: You can notice in the above code that getInstance method ensures that only one instance of the class is created.
 The constructor should not be accessible from the outside of the class to ensure the only way of instantiating the class would be only through the getInstance method.

-getInstance·½·¨Ò²Ìá¹©Ò»¸öÈ«¾ÖµÄ·ÃÎÊ¶ÔÏó,Ëü¿ÉÒÔÓÃÔÚÒÔÏÂ·½Ê½:
+getInstanceæ–¹æ³•ä¹Ÿæä¾›ä¸€ä¸ªå…¨å±€çš„è®¿é—®å¯¹è±¡,å®ƒå¯ä»¥ç”¨åœ¨ä»¥ä¸‹æ–¹å¼:
-[^_^]:The getInstance method is used also to provide a global point of access to the object and it can be used in the following manner:
+[^_^]: The getInstance method is used also to provide a global point of access to the object and it can be used in the following manner:

 ```java
 Singleton.getInstance().doSomething();
 ```

-### ÊÊÓÃĞÔºÍÀı×Ó
+### é€‚ç”¨æ€§å’Œä¾‹å­
-[^_^]:### Applicability & Examples
+[^_^]: ### Applicability & Examples

-¸ù¾İ¶¨Òå£¬µ±±ØĞëÖ»ÓĞÒ»¸öÀàµÄÊµÀı£¬²¢ÇÒ±ØĞë¿ÉÒÔ´ÓÈ«¾Ö·ÃÎÊµã·ÃÎÊ¿Í»§¶ËÊ±£¬²ÅÓ¦Ê¹ÓÃµ¥ÀıÄ£Ê½¡£ÒÔÏÂÊÇÊ¹ÓÃµ¥ÀıµÄÒ»Ğ©Êµ¼ÊÇé¿ö:
+æ ¹æ®å®šä¹‰ï¼Œå½“å¿…é¡»åªæœ‰ä¸€ä¸ªç±»çš„å®ä¾‹ï¼Œå¹¶ä¸”å¿…é¡»å¯ä»¥ä»å…¨å±€è®¿é—®ç‚¹è®¿é—®å®¢æˆ·ç«¯æ—¶ï¼Œæ‰åº”ä½¿ç”¨å•ä¾‹æ¨¡å¼ã€‚ä»¥ä¸‹æ˜¯ä½¿ç”¨å•ä¾‹çš„ä¸€äº›å®é™…æƒ…å†µ:
-[^_^]:According to the definition the singleton pattern should be used when there must be exactly one instance of a class, and when it must be accessible to clients from a global access point.
+[^_^]: According to the definition the singleton pattern should be used when there must be exactly one instance of a class, and when it must be accessible to clients from a global access point.
 Here are some real situations where the singleton is used:

-#### Ê¾Àı1 - LoggerÀà
+#### ç¤ºä¾‹1 - Loggerç±»
-[^_^]:#### Example 1 - Logger Classes
+[^_^]: #### Example 1 - Logger Classes

-µ¥ÀıÄ£Ê½±»ÓÃÓÚloggerÀàµÄÉè¼Æ¡£ÕâĞ©ÀàÊÇ×÷Îªµ¥ÀıÊµÏÖµÄ£¬²¢ÇÒÔÚËùÓĞÓ¦ÓÃ³ÌĞò×é¼şÖĞÌá¹©È«¾ÖÈÕÖ¾¼ÇÂ¼·ÃÎÊµã£¬¶øÎŞĞèÔÚÃ¿´ÎÖ´ĞĞÈÕÖ¾¼ÇÂ¼²Ù×÷Ê±´´½¨¶ÔÏó¡£
+å•ä¾‹æ¨¡å¼è¢«ç”¨äºloggerç±»çš„è®¾è®¡ã€‚è¿™äº›ç±»æ˜¯ä½œä¸ºå•ä¾‹å®ç°çš„ï¼Œå¹¶ä¸”åœ¨æ‰€æœ‰åº”ç”¨ç¨‹åºç»„ä»¶ä¸­æä¾›å…¨å±€æ—¥å¿—è®°å½•è®¿é—®ç‚¹ï¼Œè€Œæ— éœ€åœ¨æ¯æ¬¡æ‰§è¡Œæ—¥å¿—è®°å½•æ“ä½œæ—¶åˆ›å»ºå¯¹è±¡ã€‚
-[^_^]:The Singleton pattern is used in the design of logger classes.
+[^_^]: The Singleton pattern is used in the design of logger classes.
 This classes are ussualy implemented as a singletons, and provides a global logging access point in all the application components without being necessary to create an object each time a logging operations is performed.

-#### Ê¾Àı2 -ConfigurationÀà
+#### ç¤ºä¾‹2 -Configurationç±»
-[^_^]:#### Example 2 - Configuration Classes
+[^_^]: #### Example 2 - Configuration Classes

-µ¥ÀıÄ£Ê½±»ÓÃÓÚÉè¼ÆÌá¹©Ó¦ÓÃ³ÌĞòÅäÖÃÉèÖÃµÄÀà¡£Í¨¹ı½«ÅäÖÃÀàÊµÏÖÎªµ¥ÀıÄ£Ê½£¬ÎÒÃÇ²»½öÌá¹©Ò»¸öÈ«¾Ö·ÃÎÊµã,¶øÇÒ»¹±£ÁôÁËÎÒÃÇÓÃ×÷»º´æ¶ÔÏóµÄÊµÀı¡£µ±ÊµÀı»¯ÀàÊ±£¨»ò¶ÁÈ¡ÖµÊ±£©£¬µ¥Àı½«±£³ÖÆäÄÚ²¿½á¹¹ÖĞµÄÖµ¡£Èç¹û´ÓÊı¾İ¿â»òÎÄ¼şÖĞ¶ÁÈ¡Öµ£¬Ôò¿ÉÒÔ±ÜÃâÃ¿´ÎÊ¹ÓÃÅäÖÃ²ÎÊıÊ±ÖØĞÂ¼ÓÔØÖµ¡£
+å•ä¾‹æ¨¡å¼è¢«ç”¨äºè®¾è®¡æä¾›åº”ç”¨ç¨‹åºé…ç½®è®¾ç½®çš„ç±»ã€‚é€šè¿‡å°†é…ç½®ç±»å®ç°ä¸ºå•ä¾‹æ¨¡å¼ï¼Œæˆ‘ä»¬ä¸ä»…æä¾›ä¸€ä¸ªå…¨å±€è®¿é—®ç‚¹,è€Œä¸”è¿˜ä¿ç•™äº†æˆ‘ä»¬ç”¨ä½œç¼“å­˜å¯¹è±¡çš„å®ä¾‹ã€‚å½“å®ä¾‹åŒ–ç±»æ—¶ï¼ˆæˆ–è¯»å–å€¼æ—¶ï¼‰ï¼Œå•ä¾‹å°†ä¿æŒå…¶å†…éƒ¨ç»“æ„ä¸­çš„å€¼ã€‚å¦‚æœä»æ•°æ®åº“æˆ–æ–‡ä»¶ä¸­è¯»å–å€¼ï¼Œåˆ™å¯ä»¥é¿å…æ¯æ¬¡ä½¿ç”¨é…ç½®å‚æ•°æ—¶é‡æ–°åŠ è½½å€¼ã€‚
-[^_^]:The Singleton pattern is used to design the classes which provides the configuration settings for an application.
+[^_^]: The Singleton pattern is used to design the classes which provides the configuration settings for an application.
 By implementing configuration classes as Singleton not only that we provide a global access point, but we also keep the instance we use as a cache object.
 When the class is instantiated( or when a value is read ) the singleton will keep the values in its internal structure.
 If the values are read from the database or from files this avoids the reloading the values each time the configuration parameters are used.

-#### Ê¾Àı3 - ÒÔ¹²ÏíÄ£Ê½·ÃÎÊ×ÊÔ´
+#### ç¤ºä¾‹3 - ä»¥å…±äº«æ¨¡å¼è®¿é—®èµ„æº
-[^_^]:#### Example 3 - Accesing resources in shared mode
+[^_^]: #### Example 3 - Accesing resources in shared mode

-Ëü¿ÉÓÃÓÚÉè¼ÆĞèÒªÊ¹ÓÃ´®ĞĞ¶Ë¿ÚµÄÓ¦ÓÃ³ÌĞò¡£¼ÙÉèÓ¦ÓÃ³ÌĞòÖĞÓĞĞí¶àÀà£¬ÔÚ¶àÏß³Ì»·¾³ÖĞ¹¤×÷£¬ĞèÒªÔÚ´®ĞĞ¶Ë¿ÚÉÏ²Ù×÷²Ù×÷¡£ÔÚÕâÖÖÇé¿öÏÂ£¬¿ÉÒÔÊ¹ÓÃ¾ßÓĞÍ¬²½·½·¨µÄµ¥ÀıÀ´¹ÜÀí´®ĞĞ¶Ë¿ÚÉÏµÄËùÓĞ²Ù×÷¡£
+å®ƒå¯ç”¨äºè®¾è®¡éœ€è¦ä½¿ç”¨ä¸²è¡Œç«¯å£çš„åº”ç”¨ç¨‹åºã€‚å‡è®¾åº”ç”¨ç¨‹åºä¸­æœ‰è®¸å¤šç±»ï¼Œåœ¨å¤šçº¿ç¨‹ç¯å¢ƒä¸­å·¥ä½œï¼Œéœ€è¦åœ¨ä¸²è¡Œç«¯å£ä¸Šæ“ä½œæ“ä½œã€‚åœ¨è¿™ç§æƒ…å†µä¸‹ï¼Œå¯ä»¥ä½¿ç”¨å…·æœ‰åŒæ­¥æ–¹æ³•çš„å•ä¾‹æ¥ç®¡ç†ä¸²è¡Œç«¯å£ä¸Šçš„æ‰€æœ‰æ“ä½œã€‚
-[^_^]:It can be used in the design of an application that needs to work with the serial port.
+[^_^]: It can be used in the design of an application that needs to work with the serial port.
 Let's say that there are many classes in the application, working in an multi-threading environment, which needs to operate actions on the serial port.
 In this case a singleton with synchronized methods could be used to be used to manage all the operations on the serial port.

-#### Ê¾Àı4 - ¹¤³§ÊµÏÖÎªµ¥Àı
+#### ç¤ºä¾‹4 - å·¥å‚å®ç°ä¸ºå•ä¾‹
-[^_^]:#### Example 4 - Factories implemented as Singletons
+[^_^]: #### Example 4 - Factories implemented as Singletons

-¼ÙÉèÎÒÃÇÉè¼ÆÒ»¸ö´øÓĞ¹¤³§µÄÓ¦ÓÃ³ÌĞò£¬ÒÔ±ãÔÚ¶àÏß³Ì»·¾³ÖĞÊ¹ÓÃËüÃÇµÄidÉú³ÉĞÂ¶ÔÏó£¨Acount£¬Customer£¬Site£¬Address£©¡£Èç¹û¹¤³§ÔÚ2¸ö²»Í¬µÄÏß³ÌÖĞÊµÀı»¯Á½´Î£¬Ôò¿ÉÄÜÓĞ2¸öÖØµşµÄIDÓÃÓÚ2¸ö²»Í¬µÄ¶ÔÏó¡£Èç¹ûÎÒÃÇ½«Factory×÷Îªµ¥ÀıÊµÏÖ£¬ÎÒÃÇ¾Í±ÜÃâÁËÕâ¸öÎÊÌâ¡£½áºÏ³éÏó¹¤³§»ò¹¤³§·½·¨ºÍµ¥ÀıÉè¼ÆÄ£Ê½ÊÇÒ»ÖÖ³£¼ûµÄ×ö·¨¡£
+å‡è®¾æˆ‘ä»¬è®¾è®¡ä¸€ä¸ªå¸¦æœ‰å·¥å‚çš„åº”ç”¨ç¨‹åºï¼Œä»¥ä¾¿åœ¨å¤šçº¿ç¨‹ç¯å¢ƒä¸­ä½¿ç”¨å®ƒä»¬çš„idç”Ÿæˆæ–°å¯¹è±¡ï¼ˆAcountï¼ŒCustomerï¼ŒSiteï¼ŒAddressï¼‰ã€‚å¦‚æœå·¥å‚åœ¨2ä¸ªä¸åŒçš„çº¿ç¨‹ä¸­å®ä¾‹åŒ–ä¸¤æ¬¡ï¼Œåˆ™å¯èƒ½æœ‰2ä¸ªé‡å çš„IDç”¨äº2ä¸ªä¸åŒçš„å¯¹è±¡ã€‚å¦‚æœæˆ‘ä»¬å°†Factoryä½œä¸ºå•ä¾‹å®ç°ï¼Œæˆ‘ä»¬å°±é¿å…äº†è¿™ä¸ªé—®é¢˜ã€‚ç»“åˆæŠ½è±¡å·¥å‚æˆ–å·¥å‚æ–¹æ³•å’Œå•ä¾‹è®¾è®¡æ¨¡å¼æ˜¯ä¸€ç§å¸¸è§çš„åšæ³•ã€‚
-[^_^]:Let's assume that we design an application with a factory to generate new objects(Acount, Customer, Site, Address objects) with their ids, in an multithreading environment.
+[^_^]: Let's assume that we design an application with a factory to generate new objects(Acount, Customer, Site, Address objects) with their ids, in an multithreading environment.
 If the factory is instantiated twice in 2 different threads then is possible to have 2 overlapping ids for 2 different objects.
 If we implement the Factory as a singleton we avoid this problem.
 Combining Abstract Factory or Factory Method and Singleton design patterns is a common practice.

-### ¾ßÌåÎÊÌâºÍÊµÏÖ
+### å…·ä½“é—®é¢˜å’Œå®ç°
-[^_^]:### Specific problems and implementation
+[^_^]: ### Specific problems and implementation

-#### ÓÃÓÚ¶àÏß³ÌµÄÏß³Ì°²È«ÊµÏÖ
+#### ç”¨äºå¤šçº¿ç¨‹çš„çº¿ç¨‹å®‰å…¨å®ç°
-[^_^]:#### Thread-safe implementation for multi-threading use.
+[^_^]: #### Thread-safe implementation for multi-threading use.

-Ò»¸ö½¡×³µÄµ¥ÀıÊµÏÖÓ¦¸ÃÊÊÓÃÓÚÈÎºÎÌõ¼ş¡£Õâ¾ÍÊÇÎªÊ²Ã´ÎÒÃÇĞèÒªÈ·±£ËüÔÚ¶àÏß³ÌÊ¹ÓÃËüÊ±¹¤×÷µÄÔ­Òò¡£ÈçÇ°ÃæµÄÊ¾ÀıËùÊ¾£¬µ¥Àı¿ÉÒÔ×¨ÃÅÓÃÓÚ¶àÏß³ÌÓ¦ÓÃ³ÌĞò£¬ÒÔÈ·±£¶Á/Ğ´Í¬²½¡£
+ä¸€ä¸ªå¥å£®çš„å•ä¾‹å®ç°åº”è¯¥é€‚ç”¨äºä»»ä½•æ¡ä»¶ã€‚è¿™å°±æ˜¯ä¸ºä»€ä¹ˆæˆ‘ä»¬éœ€è¦ç¡®ä¿å®ƒåœ¨å¤šçº¿ç¨‹ä½¿ç”¨å®ƒæ—¶å·¥ä½œçš„åŸå› ã€‚å¦‚å‰é¢çš„ç¤ºä¾‹æ‰€ç¤ºï¼Œå•ä¾‹å¯ä»¥ä¸“é—¨ç”¨äºå¤šçº¿ç¨‹åº”ç”¨ç¨‹åºï¼Œä»¥ç¡®ä¿è¯»/å†™åŒæ­¥ã€‚

-[^_^]:A robust singleton implementation should work in any conditions.
+[^_^]: A robust singleton implementation should work in any conditions.
 This is why we need to ensure it works when multiple threads uses it.
 As seen in the previous examples singletons can be used specifically in multi-threaded application to make sure the reads/writes are synchronized.

-Ê¹ÓÃË«Ëø»úÖÆµÄÑÓ³ÙÊµÀı»¯¡£
+ä½¿ç”¨åŒé”æœºåˆ¶çš„å»¶è¿Ÿå®ä¾‹åŒ–ã€‚
-[^_^]:Lazy instantiation using double locking mechanism.
+[^_^]: Lazy instantiation using double locking mechanism.

-ÉÏÃæ´úÂëÖĞÏÔÊ¾µÄ±ê×¼ÊµÏÖÊÇÒ»¸öÏß³Ì°²È«µÄÊµÏÖ£¬µ«Ëü²»ÊÇ×îºÃµÄÏß³Ì°²È«ÊµÏÖ£¬ÒòÎªµ±ÎÒÃÇÌ¸ÂÛĞÔÄÜÊ±£¬Í¬²½·Ç³£°º¹ó¡£ÎÒÃÇ¿ÉÒÔ¿´µ½£¬ÔÚ³õÊ¼»¯¶ÔÏóºó£¬²»ĞèÒª¼ì²éÍ¬²½·½·¨getInstanceµÄÍ¬²½¡£Èç¹ûÎÒÃÇ¿´µ½µ¥Àı¶ÔÏóÒÑ¾­´´½¨£¬ÎÒÃÇÖ»ĞèÒªÔÚ²»Ê¹ÓÃÈÎºÎÍ¬²½¿éµÄÇé¿öÏÂ·µ»ØËü¡£Èç¹û¶ÔÏóÎª¿Õ£¬Èç¹û²»ÔÙ¼ì²é²¢ÔÚÍ¬²½¿éÖĞ´´½¨Ëü£¬Ôò´ËÓÅ»¯°üÀ¨¼ìÈë·ÇÍ¬²½¿é¡£Õâ³ÆÎªË«ÖØËø¶¨»úÖÆ¡£
+ä¸Šé¢ä»£ç ä¸­æ˜¾ç¤ºçš„æ ‡å‡†å®ç°æ˜¯ä¸€ä¸ªçº¿ç¨‹å®‰å…¨çš„å®ç°ï¼Œä½†å®ƒä¸æ˜¯æœ€å¥½çš„çº¿ç¨‹å®‰å…¨å®ç°ï¼Œå› ä¸ºå½“æˆ‘ä»¬è°ˆè®ºæ€§èƒ½æ—¶ï¼ŒåŒæ­¥éå¸¸æ˜‚è´µã€‚æˆ‘ä»¬å¯ä»¥çœ‹åˆ°ï¼Œåœ¨åˆå§‹åŒ–å¯¹è±¡åï¼Œä¸éœ€è¦æ£€æŸ¥åŒæ­¥æ–¹æ³•getInstanceçš„åŒæ­¥ã€‚å¦‚æœæˆ‘ä»¬çœ‹åˆ°å•ä¾‹å¯¹è±¡å·²ç»åˆ›å»ºï¼Œæˆ‘ä»¬åªéœ€è¦åœ¨ä¸ä½¿ç”¨ä»»ä½•åŒæ­¥å—çš„æƒ…å†µä¸‹è¿”å›å®ƒã€‚å¦‚æœå¯¹è±¡ä¸ºç©ºï¼Œå¦‚æœä¸å†æ£€æŸ¥å¹¶åœ¨åŒæ­¥å—ä¸­åˆ›å»ºå®ƒï¼Œåˆ™æ­¤ä¼˜åŒ–åŒ…æ‹¬æ£€å…¥éåŒæ­¥å—ã€‚è¿™ç§°ä¸ºåŒé‡é”å®šæœºåˆ¶ã€‚
-[^_^]:The standard implementation shown in the above code is a thread safe implementation, but it's not the best thread-safe implementation beacuse synchronization is very expensive when we are talking about the performance.
+[^_^]: The standard implementation shown in the above code is a thread safe implementation, but it's not the best thread-safe implementation beacuse synchronization is very expensive when we are talking about the performance.
 We can see that the synchronized method getInstance does not need to be checked for syncronization after the object is initialized.
 If we see that the singleton object is already created we just have to return it without using any syncronized block.
 This optimization consist in checking in an unsynchronized block if the object is null and if not to check again and create it in an syncronized block.
 This is called double locking mechanism.

-ÔÚÕâÖÖÇé¿öÏÂÇé¿öÏÂ´´½¨µ¥ÀıÊµÀıµ÷ÓÃgetInstance()·½·¨Ê±µÚÒ»´Î¡£Õâ½Ğ×öÑÓ³ÙÊµÀı»¯,ËüÈ·±£ÁËÖ»ÓĞÔÚĞèÒªÊ±´´½¨µ¥ÀıÊµÀı¡£
+åœ¨è¿™ç§æƒ…å†µä¸‹æƒ…å†µä¸‹åˆ›å»ºå•ä¾‹å®ä¾‹è°ƒç”¨getInstance()æ–¹æ³•æ—¶ç¬¬ä¸€æ¬¡ã€‚è¿™å«åšå»¶è¿Ÿå®ä¾‹åŒ–,å®ƒç¡®ä¿äº†åªæœ‰åœ¨éœ€è¦æ—¶åˆ›å»ºå•ä¾‹å®ä¾‹ã€‚
-[^_^]:In this case case the singleton instance is created when the getInstance() method is called for the first time.
+[^_^]: In this case case the singleton instance is created when the getInstance() method is called for the first time.
 This is called lazy instantiation and it ensures that the singleton instance is created only when it is needed.

 ```java
 //Lazy instantiation using double locking mechanism.